1992 First Union 400: Qualifying

 Qualifying was split into two rounds.
 The first round was held on Friday, April 10, at 3:00 PM EST. Each driver would have one lap to set a time.
 During the first round, the top 15 drivers in the round would be guaranteed a starting spot in the race.
 If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, April 11, at 12:15 PM EST. As with the first round, each driver would have one lap to set a time.
 For this specific race, positions 16-30 would be decided on time, and depending on who needed it, a select amount of positions were given to cars who had not otherwise qualified but were high enough in owner's points; up to two were given.
 If needed, a past champion who did not qualify on either time or provisionals could use a champion's provisional, adding one more spot to the field.

-Alan Kulwicki, driving for his own AK Racing team, would win the pole, setting a time of 19.191 and an average speed of 117.242 mph in the first round.
+Alan Kulwicki, driving for his own AK Racing team, won the pole, setting a time of 19.191 and an average speed of 117.242 mph in the first round.

 No drivers would fail to qualify.